-Many of the world’s largest buyers and their suppliers use Tradeshift’s trade technology network to exchange digitized purchasing and invoicing information.
-The data these transactions yield provide us with a unique awareness of trading activity between businesses.
+Many of the world’s largest buyers and their suppliers use the Tradeshift platform to exchange digitized purchasing and invoicing information.
+The data these transactions yield provides us with a unique perspective on trading activity.

-Tradeshift’s Index of Global Trade Health analyzes anonymized data flowing across our platform to reveal a timely perspective of how external events are impacting business-to-business commerce around the world.
+Tradeshift’s Index of Global Trade Health analyzes anonymized data flowing across our platform to reveal a view of how external events are impacting business-to-business commerce around the world.

-The Q2 Index shows business-to-business transaction volumes (orders processed from buyers and invoices processed from suppliers) across the Tradeshift network during the period of April 1, 2021 through June 30, 2021.
-We’ve also provided retrospective analysis of data for the previous 12 months
+The Q1 Index shows business-to-business transaction volumes (orders processed from buyers and invoices processed from suppliers) across the Tradeshift network during the period of January 1, 2022, through March 31, 2022.

-We looked at quarter on quarter measurements for total transactions on our platform to provide a sense of how different regions are performing against the patterns we’re seeing globally.
+We looked at quarter-on-quarter measurements for total transactions on our platform to provide a sense of how different regions are performing against the patterns we see globally.

 The pandemic has been a key part of the narrative for our Index.
-To help visualise this we looked at cumulative growth in transactions to understand the degree to which different regions have been successful in addressing the shortfall in transactions caused by lockdown restrictions.
+To help visualize this, we looked at cumulative growth in transactions to understand the degree to which different regions have successfully addressed the shortfall in transactions caused by lockdown restrictions.